Zumorica/GradientOS/README.md

 - **[asiyah](hosts/asiyah)**: ThinkCentre M900 Tiny Home Server.
 - **[briah](hosts/briah)**: Raspberry Pi 4 Home Server.
 <!-- - **atziluth**: Server. *WIP* -->

+### FAQ

+> Should I use this on my machine?

+No, these configurations make many assumptions about the hardware they are running on, so they will not work on your machine.<br>
+Feel free to take inspiration from them or modify them so they work for you, though!

+> Should I expect this flake's outputs to be stable?

+No, always expect breaking changes.
+You might be better off copying whatever you need into your config rather than consuming this flake directly.<br>
+Just don't forget to leave a comment with attribution and this project's license!